qren/Team4/README.md

-# The Diversity Board #
+# Storyscope #
 ### Add your face to the board.
 Tell the world your story ###
 ##### Team 4:  We Code Hackathon, sponsored by Nike/Puppet Labs #####

-The Diversity Board was created to inspire people to embrace diversity.
+Storyscope was created to inspire people to embrace diversity.
 We are NOT all the same ...and that's a good thing.
 This app is a dynamic, ever-growing photo gallery of people and the stories they choose to share.
 Explore the diverse world in which we live.
 Add yourself to the mix.

 Users are encouraged to: